Skip to content

 Arguments:

-model: Use a custom embedding model.
+model: Use a custom embedding model or a specific KeyBERT Backend.

 The following backends are currently supported: